 Saint Jean de Luz, where sun kings marry

 Saint Jean de Luz has a story like a storybook.
-In 1660, Louis XIV married the Spanish princess Marie Therese.
+In 1660, Louis XIV (know as the sun king) married the Spanish princess Marie Therese.
 At this time, Saint Jean de Luz counted 12,000 sailors.
 Whalers as well as corsairs brought a lot of wealth to the city.

 Saint Jean de Luz is simply a charming place.
 For me and my family, Saint Jean de Luz is still our favorite place if we are looking for a change.
 Although it is only 10 minutes from our home, we are always seduced by the exceptionally charming character.